CheckoutFinland/psp-api/docs/README.md

-createdAt | string | Transaction creation timestamp href | string | If transaction is in status `new`, link to the hosted payment gateway provider | string | If processed, the name of the payment method provider filingCode | string | If paid, the filing code issued by the payment method provider paidAt | string | Timestamp when the transaction was paid
+createdAt | string | Transaction creation timestamp href | string | If transaction is in status `new`, link to the hosted payment gateway provider | string | If processed, the name of the payment method provider filingCode | string | If paid, the filing code issued by the payment method provider if any.
+Some providers do not return the filing code. paidAt | string | Timestamp when the transaction was paid

 See [example response](/examples#get) from examples tab.